 Award Ceremonies, known as Congregations, are normally held in June/July and October/November.
 All students hoping to graduate or be presented must complete enrolment well in advance and pay the appropriate fee.
-Details of ceremonies and enrolment forms are usually available in March each year - see http://www.strath.ac.uk/studywithus/graduation/.
+Details of ceremonies and enrolment forms are usually available in March each year - see full information at Graduation.